IIITB-ARUL/IIITB-ASIC-Class/readme.md

 **Process:**

 This refers to the natural variability that occurs during the semiconductor manufacturing process.
-Due to factors like impurities, imperfections, and variations in the fabrication process, different chips or even different parts of the same chip can have slightly varying electrical characteristics.
 Process variation can lead to differences in transistor performance, gate delays, and other electrical properties.

 **Voltage:**